 The answer is probably not.
 The Job Seeker ‘benefit’ is the lowest amount the government can offer to ensure a person can survive until they find a job.

 For these people, looking for opportunities to get off the benefit is the first step towards financial freedom.
 Once back into employment, the discipline of setting aside regular amounts – even if it means starting with $5 – will see their savings accrue.
 Over successive months, this amount can be incrementally increased.

 It’s not just about the savings, but what we do with those savings that counts.
 How we send those savings into the world of accrual.

 Like the story “The Richest Man in Babylon”, gold nuggets, beget gold nuggets, beget gold nuggets.
 That’s taking the interest from savings or dividends from investments, and reinvesting them.
 And continuing this cycle.
 Each time they continue to grow.

 There is no shortage of opportunities for the person who wants them.
-It doesn’t matter with what amount you start with.
-The most important thing is to get started, being disciplined and continuing with a successful strategy of accrual.
+It doesn’t matter what amount you start with.
+The most important thing is to get started, being disciplined, and continuing with a successful strategy of accrual.